How to Bathe a Ferret–Important Steps

 - Ferret Conditioner (optional)–Ferret conditioner replenishes the oils lost in bathing.
 Again, be sure to select a conditioner specifically made for ferrets.
 This conditioner smells great!

 - A towel–Ferrets get cold quickly, so you may want to put the towel in the dryer before the bath so it’s warm to the touch afterward.
-If you want to get a fast drying and absorbent towel to dry your ferret, this towel is a great choice.
+If you want to get a fast-drying and absorbent towel to dry your ferret, these towels are a great choice.

 Make sure the water temperature is okay.

 A ferret’s normal body temperature is between 101 and 103 degrees Fahrenheit.
 Water that feels lukewarm to you is cold for a ferret.
 Fill the tub or sink with water that is warm to the touch but not boiling.
 Go for the water temperature you would want when taking a hot bath.

 Before lowering your ferret into the tub or sink, make sure he is comfortable and supported so she’ll be less nervous during the actual bath.

 - Make sure your hands are supporting her feet or they are resting on the bottom of the sink or tub.

 - Make sure the water is not too deep.
 Hold the ferret up above water if she seems distressed and drain some of the water until she is relaxed.
 Ideally, your ferret should only be submerged up to her chest.